Assured Shorthold Tenancy (AST)

 Renewing or ending the tenancy

 Check the possibilities and procedures.
 If you want the option to renew your tenancy, this should be addressed at the point of offer.
-Also check whether there would be additional charges for renewal.

 Find out more: